-Track all your business expenses in Avaza, link them to Customers and Projects, and add chargeable Expenses to Invoices in just minutes.
+Track all your business expenses in Avaza, mark them as reimbursable, link them to Customers and Projects, and add billable Expenses to Invoices in just minutes.

-Our Expenses module lets you and your team track both chargeable and non-chargeable expenses, set up unit price (for example, mileage), email in receipts to create new expenses and approve or reject expenses on the go.
-You can pull in chargeable expenses into an Invoice and send it to your client for a quick online payment.
+Our Expenses module lets you and your team track both billable and non-billable expenses, mark expenses as reimbursable, set up unit price (for example, mileage), email in receipts to create new expenses and approve or reject expenses on the go.
+You can pull in billable expenses into an Invoice and send it to your client for a quick online payment.

 To get started with tracking Expenses, head over to Settings > Expense Settings for a few account level settings.